garethrepton/garethrepton.github.io/_posts/2018-11-06-Spring Cleaning with NDepend Mini Review.md

  - Provides a technical debt report for the project.
  - Produces dependency graphs and analysis for a project.
  - Monitors all of the above over a series of time.
+ - Diff all of the above since a user defined baseline.

 Thats a lot of stats and tools...
 I'm going to look at a very small subset of this for the purposes of this post, because theres just so much in there, and to be honest, this is probably the first thing people are likely to do when getting into using the tool.
 I'm going to focus on things that help clean up/monitor an existing side project visual studio solution I have lying around.